intel/AALSDK/valapps/readme.md

 Using this interface will also ensure that service allocation is complete by the AAL runtime before returning the service_client object.
 Test implementations should then use the [test_context::get_service<T>(const std::string &service_name)](@ref test_context) method to get a shared_ptr to a service_client object.
 Another important function defined in the test_context is the test_context::args() method.
-This is used to get a reference to the raw test arguments registered in the main function and subsequentailly parsing them.
+This is used to get a reference to the raw test arguments registered in the main function and parse them.

 <a name="main" />
 ### valapps main
 The main function for valapps tests is found in the valapps codebase under gtest/main.cpp.
-The logic contained in here can be browken down into the following steps:
+The logic contained in here can be broken down into the following steps:

 1. Parses the arguments the first time.
    This gets the service specification file (defaults to services.json if not given) and the test library.